drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 ### Training the Model

-I used the BreakHis dataset, which contains benign and malignant histopathology images.
-Images were preprocessed with data augmentation to enhance variability.
-I trained the custom head while freezing the DenseNet201 base.
+I used the `BreakHis dataset`, which contains benign and malignant histopathology images.
+Images were pre-processed with data augmentation to enhance variability.
+I trained the custom head while freezing the `DenseNet201 base`.
 I fine-tuned the entire model by unfreezing layers.

 ```python